Closing prices for crude oil, gold and other commodities - KRDO

 The Associated Press

-Wholesale gasoline for September delivery fell 13 cents to $2.80 a gallon.
-September heating oil rose 17 cents to $4.01 a gallon.
-September natural gas rose 14 cents to $9.33 per 1,000 cubic feet.
+Wholesale gasoline for September delivery rose 4 cents to $2.85 a gallon.
+September heating oil rose 6 cents to $4.01 a gallon.
+September natural gas fell 8 cents to $9.30 per 1,000 cubic feet.